katiekr/Senior-Design-Solar-Maximum/User Documentation/FAQ.md

 >
 > **Is the device waterproof?**
 >
 > > *A housing is required for waterproofing the electronics.
-You can either make one by hand or download the 3D print files (here)[].
+You can either make one by hand or download the 3D print files (here)[https://github.com/cabledc/Senior-Design-Solar-Maximum/edit/main/User%20Documentation/FAQ.md].
 Exposing the board or wire connectors to the elements will likely damage it.
 Guide for attaching 3D printed the housing is (here)[]*
 >
 > **Does my operating system matter for setup?**
 >